jazzband/django-debug-toolbar/docs/tips.rst

 --------------------------

 The Debug Toolbar is designed to introduce as little overhead as possible in the rendering of pages.
-However, depending on your project, the overhad may become noticeable.
+However, depending on your project, the overhead may become noticeable.
 In extreme cases, it can make development impractical.
 Here's a breakdown of the performance issues you can run into and their solutions.